csebuetnlp/BanglaContextualBias/README.md

 python ./CEATDataCollection/combineResults.py
 ```
 The combined results are stored in `CEATDataCollection/results/results_trait.pkl` file.
 During combining, all the data are collected from folders where `sentences.csv` file exists.

 ### CEAT : Embedding Extraction
-For extracting embeddings from a , run the following command:
+For extracting embeddings from models, run the following command:
 ```
 python ./CEATDataCollection/extractEmbeddings.py -l <segment_length>
 ```
-This will take data from `CEATDataCollection/results/results_trait.pkl` file and extract embeddings for each sentence.
+This will take data from `CEATDataCollection/results/results_trait.pkl` file and extract embeddings for each sentence after precessing the sentences to the designated length.
+The required WEAT word is kept at the middle of the sentence.
 The embeddings are stored in `CEATDataCollection/embeddings` folder for all models.
+For changing the list of models of which the embedding should be extracted, it needs to be mentioned in the main function of the python file.

 ### CEAT : Metric Calculation
 The metric calculation is done using the following command:
 ```
 python ./CeatDataCollection/CEATCalculations.py
 ```
 This will take data from `CEATDataCollection/results/results_trait.pkl` file and calculate the metrics for each model.
 The metrics are stored in `CEATDataCollection/results` folder for all models.
+The statistics we ge as a result are efect values for each category of words and their p-values.
+The number of samples to take needs to be defined inside the file.

 ![CEAT Data Table](figures/CEAT_Table.png)
+***Figure**: CEAT results for the models used in our experiments for sample size N=5000 and segment lengths 9 and 75*

 ## Log Probability Bias Score